 If you’re stranded:

-- Pull off the highway, use flashers and call for help if you can.
+- Activate four-way flashers and call for help if you can.

-- For warmth, light a candle or run the engine and heater about 10 minutes each hour.
-Open a downwind window slightly while it’s running, and keep snow clear from the exhaust pipe.
+- In the unlikely event you might be stranded for some time, run the engine and heater for about 10 minutes each hour for warmth.
+Open a downwind window slightly while the engine is running, and keep snow clear from the exhaust pipe.
+Turn on the interior light at night for visibility.

 - Try not to waste battery power.
 Balance the need for lights, heat, and radio with supply.